 Service Area Learning Disabilities Accommodation Budget Ref.
 EIA 11 Head of Service Karin Divall Briefly and simply explain what budget changes are proposed.
-To continue to re-model the learning disability accommodation service (two year plan 2012/13 and 2013/14 set out last year) including the closure of two group homes and increased capacity of larger homes.
-This is year two of the budgetary changes: a full EIA has been produced and reported to Adult Care and Health committee and formed part of the decision making process for committee members.
-Budget Proposal Highlight the main / most significant potential impacts which will need to be removed, mitigated or avoided Summary of impacts have new people i with learning disabilities will need to move from their existing homes.
-Other service users may noving into their group homes.
+(Link to Guida nce) Budget Proposal To continue to re-model the learning disability accommodation service (two year pl out last year) including the closure of two group homes and increased capacity of l Highlight the main / most significant potential impacts which will need to be avoided (Link to Guidance) removed, mitigated or Summary of impacts Five service users with learning disabilities will need to move from their existing homes.
+Other service users may have new people moving into their group homes.
 Some service users may move on to more independent living.
-I on the following 'protected characteristics': disability.
-What actions are proposed to remove/reduce/avoid potential negative impacts and increase point impacts? ts and increase positive Key actions to reduce negative impacts Individual transition plans will be developed with individuals, their families and staff where people will need to move home.
+Impacts identified on the following 'protected characteristics': disability.
+What actions are proposed to remove/reduce/avoid potential negative impacts and increase positive impacts?
+(Link to Guidance) Key actions to reduce negative impacts Individual transition plans will be developed with individuals, their families and staff where people will need to move home.
 Compatibility assessments will be completed before any new service users move into new homes.
+To use Hyperlinks press the 'Ctrl' key and right-click on the underlined link - each guidance section has a lin k back to the question.
+Complete all three colu mns for each group (Link to Guidance)

 Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) to be comple Note: Actions cluding details of a full EIA ted if required/relevant) is should be directly related tal impacts identified.

-Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.

-Age No
+Age (people of all ages) Νο

-Disability Yes Full consultation and EIA have been completed.
+Disability Yes Full consultation has been completed and an EIA completed.
 All service users have a learning disability.
 The service will focus on people with more complex needs including young people coming through transition and will provide more homes in the City for this service-user group.
-Full EIA has been completed.
-There will be an impact on five people who will need to move as two homes which are unsuitable for further development are closed.
+There will be an impact on five people who will need to move home as two homes which are unsuitable for further development are closed.
 Some service users will have the opportunity to live more independently in the community.
 The proposals will make better use of our buildings to provide a sustainable service going forward.
+Full EIA has been completed

-Ethnicity/Race No
+Ethnicity/Race Νο

-Gender No
+Gender Νο

 Gender reassignment No

+Different Groups to be included in assessment Possible positive or negative impact on group/s?
+YES/NO Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note : Actions should be directly related to the potential impacts identified.

-Religion or Belief No
+Religion or Belief Νο

-Sexual Orientation No
+Sexual Orientation Νο

-Child Poverty No
+Child Poverty Νο

 Other groups relevant to this proposal

-Cumulative impacts (proposed changes ive impacts identified across your service are ce areas?
+- ive impacts identified across your service are ce areas?
 Please explain what these might be

-Different Groups to be included in assessment Possible positive or negative impact on group/s?
-Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified. elsewhere which might worsen impacts identified above)
+Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above)